A new platform for documentation and tutorials is launching soon.

 filling in the local address and port.
 An expected host ID is set to avoid

 warnings on future connections when a different port is allocated automatically.

 A host key must still be accepted upon first connect.

 If you want to pass additional flags to the SSH client, add them to the command line separated by a double-dash; anything after the double dash will be passed to the executed client.
 For instance:

 $ boundary connect ssh -target-id ttcp_eTcZMueUYv -- -l some-other-user

 -style flag to allow the command to format arguments in a

 different style expected by different SSH clients.
-At the moment, besides
+Besides the default

 boundary connect ssh command supports